Versengold: History

 In 2015, Sean Lang and Eike Otten joined the band, on the drums and on the bass respectively.
 The album Zeitlos, released in this line-up, rose to 22nd place on the German album charts and was subsequently presented in an accompanying club tour.
 In addition to another appearance at Wacken Open Air, the band played at other festivals, including Summer Breeze, Rockharz, M'era Luna Festival, Open Flair and Greenfield.
 In the same year, the band published its first live album Live 2015.
 In 2016 the DVD Live in Hamburg, recorded at the Hamburg Gruenspan, was released, featuring Katja Moslehner.

 In 2017 the album Funkenflug was published and reached second place of the German album charts, constituting the greatest success of the band to date.
 In the same year, Thomas "Pinto" Heuer left the band.
 On 26 and 27 October 2018, Versengold celebrated its 15-year anniversary with two concerts in Hamburg with 3,500 visitors at the Große Freiheit 36, to which a series of guests including Schandmaul and Subway to Sally also took part.
 The concert was recorded and released as a limited fan box on Blu-Ray.

 In 2019, the band released the album Nordlicht.
 In 2022 the album Was kost die Welt was published, which reached first place in the German album charts.

 On 3 November 2023, Versengold released its new album Lautes Gedenken and celebrated its 20-year anniversary the following day with around 10,000 fans in the Barclays Arena in Hamburg.

+On 9 January 2026, Versengold released their most recent album Eingenordet.